 Kentish cowls are the traditional cowls you find on most oast houses.
 Their cap gives the appearance of a flat roof to the cowl, which can also be found in Sussex cowls.
 Kent cowls are not bound by their location; we often see Sussex cowls in Kent, and vice versa.

-From a distance Sussex cowls can easily be mistaken for Kentish cowls, thanks to their flattened tops, however their elongated top plate and front wings differentiate them.
+From a distance Sussex cowls can easily be mistaken for Kentish cowls, thanks to their flattened tops, however, their elongated top plate and front wings differentiate them.
 These front panels are often known as ‘blinkers’.

-Hereford & Worcestershire cowls
+Hereford & Worcestershire oast cowls

 If you aren’t sure which cowl your oast house has, we are happy to take a look during our free consultation, and advise you on the next steps to repairing or replacing your oast cowl.
 We can also discuss the addition of your own decoration to the cowl.
 Call us on 01622 725 898 or visit our Contact Us page for more information.